 When I did more research on Mr. Gamal, I came across this interesting article from April of this year from a local Indonesian magazine.
 He mentions that he orders the Kirkland brand of Minoxidil from the US.
 He claims that “he grew the full beard of his dreams after four months of regularly applying minoxidil to his face”.
 For social media fans, here is his Instagram page and here is his Youtube channel.

-Numerous Testimonials Regarding Minoxidil and Beard Growth
+Numerous Online Testimonials Regarding Minoxidil and Thicker Denser Beard Growth

 It should be noted that there are numerous very popular Youtube videos of men growing much thicker beards after using Minoxidil on their faces.
 However, I find some to be sketchy so did not select any favorites to embed on here for the time being.
-There are now also numerous online forum testimonials with photos from men who have had success with this type of experiment, including on the Minoxidil and beard growth subreddit.
+There are now also countless online forum testimonials with photos from men who have had success with this type of experiment, including on the Minoxidil and beard growth subreddit.